Two Somali Sisters Dead After Being Forced To Undergo FGM

 The procedure can cause severe bleeding, and can lead to life-threatening infections and infertility in women.
 Some women who have been circumcised also experience major complications during childbirth, often resulting in their deaths.

-Internationally, female circumcision is recognized as a human rights violation of girls and women, but is still practiced in many African countries, despite polls showing more than 50% of the affected population want it abolished.
+Internationally, female circumcision is recognized as a human rights violation of girls and women, but is still practiced in many African countries, despite polls showing more than 50 percent of the affected population want it abolished.